-Attention: Due to construction at Armstrong Park in 2023, the picnic shelter is not available to rent.
+Attention: Due to construction at Armstrong Park, the picnic shelter is not available to rent at this time.
+Call front desk at 630-784-6100 if you have any questions.

 Armstrong park, named after the famous astronaut Neil Armstrong, is the park district’s largest park.
 Features include lighted ball fields, playgrounds, an in-line skate rink, a sand volleyball and basketball court.
 Upon entering the south parking lot, visitors are greeted by the historic Gretna Station and Caboose.
 Walk the trails around the reservoir to Lake George and then to Balog Island, which is home to a colony of Purple Martins.
 Pass the baseball hub and sled hill as you walk to the north end of the park which features ball field #1, a large picnic shelter and KidsWorld playground.